JohnSnowLabs/langtest/docs/pages/docs/one_liner.md

 ## Text-generation

 Text Generation task contains various test-categories.
 Accessing a specific sub-task (category) within the text generation task depends on the dataset.
+To get a list of valid dataset options, please navigate to the [Data Input docs](/docs/pages/docs/data#text-generation).

 ### Clinical